Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Preliminaries

 \subsection{RadioUNet}

 RadioUNet is a UNet-based \cite{UNet} pathloss radio map estimation method introduced in \cite{RadioUNetConf,RadioUNetTWC}.
-In this paper we use the so called RadioUNet$_C$, which is a function that receives the map of the city and the location of a BS and returns an estimation of the corresponding radio map with a high accuracy, with root-mean-square-error of order of 1dB in various scenarios, and a run-time order of milliseconds on NVIDIA Quadro GP100 \cite{RadioUNetTWC}.
-RadioUNet is trained in supervised learning to match simulations of radio maps, using the RadioMapSeer Dataset \cite{RadioMapSeer}.
+In this paper we use the so called RadioUNet$_C$.
+The trained model takes as input the map of the city and the location of the BS (both encoded as B/W images) and returns an estimation of the corresponding radio map represented as a gray-scale image.
+RadioUNet demonstrates high accuracy, with root-mean-square-error of order of 1dB in various scenarios, and a run-time order of milliseconds on NVIDIA Quadro GP100 \cite{RadioUNetTWC}.
+RadioUNet is trained by supervised learning to match simulations of radio maps, using the RadioMapSeer Dataset \cite{DataPort}.